 Happy Tails — Ginny and Wanda

 Every single animal that comes through our shelter has a story.
 Some are complex, many are sad, but all of them get better the minute they arrive at the Virginia Beach SPCA.
-Ginny and Wanda were two kittens who arrived at the VBSPCA in need of a loving foster home.
+Ginny and Wanda arrived at the VBSPCA as kittens in need of a loving foster home.
 After being placed with a family, the shy resident adult cat formed a special bond with them and foster mom Kate decided to make them permanent members of the family.
 We recently caught up with Kate to check in on Ginny and Wanda, and you can read about their success story below.

-We’ve been fostering with VBSPCA for about a year, mostly bottle fed kittens and those that need a little extra attention.
+We’ve been fostering with VBSPCA for about a year, mostly bottle-fed kittens and those that need a little extra attention.
 We had just returned two fosters to the VBSPCA, and the staff asked us if we would take home Ginny and Wanda for their two week vaccine quarantine.
 Typically our fosters go into a separate room for their stay as they are usually younger, but both kittens refused to be separate from our family, so we tempted fate and allowed them to begin to roam the house.
 Once their personalities began to shine, it was clear that they were choosing us.
 It would have broken our hearts to separate the girls, so we decided to make both of them permanent members of our family.

 You mentioned that your daughter helps socialize and care for your foster kittens.
 How has she helped with Ginny and Wanda?